vk-cs/docs-public/docs/en/dbs/dbaas/service-management/create/create-cluster/create-cluster.md

 1. Click the **Create database** or **Add** button.
 1. On the “Configuration” step:

-   1. Select the desired database type.
+   1. Select the required database type.
-   1. Select the desired version.
+   1. Select the required version.
    1. Select the configuration **Cluster**.
    1. Click the **Next step** button.